Kevin-Robertson/Invoke-TheHash/README.md

   1. * Put: Uploads a byte array to a new destination file.
 * __NoProgress__ - Prevents displaying an upload and download progress bar.
 * __Sleep__ - Default = 100 Milliseconds: Sets the function's Start-Sleep values in milliseconds.
+* __Version__ - Default = Auto: (Auto,1,2.1) Force SMB version.
+The default behavior is to perform SMB version negotiation and use SMB2.1 if supported by the target.
+Note, only the signing check works with SMB1.

 ##### Example:
 List the contents of a root share directory.